Aditi031204/netflixgpt/README.md

 - Made them Overlap to the Maincontainer
 - Made cutome hooks for differents APIs
 - Did some CSS
+- Made a toggle function for GPT
+- Made two components Search Bar and Movie Suggetion for GPT
+- Made the GPTPage multilingual
+- Pushed the language data to redux

 # Bug Fix
 - Redirect user to home page if not signed up